Jean-MarcHarvengt/MCUME/README.md

   - "pc"  => for 8086, put your HDD image ".img"
   - "vectrex"  => for Vectrex, put your ".gam" files here
   - "pce"  => for PC Engine, put your ".pce" files here
+  - "gameboy"  => for Gameboy and GBColor, put your ".gb"/"gbc" files here
+  - "sms"  => for Sega Master System/Game Gear, put your ".sms"/"gg" files here
+  - "gen"  => for Sega Genesis/Megadrive, put your ".smd"/"bin" files here
-- insert the card into the SD slot
+-- insert the card into the SD slot

 # Compilation/flashing (Teensy)
 - open the respective ino file with Arduino SDK